Skip to content

 Key Takeaways

-Before signing on to be a franchisee, ensure you understand all of the related documents which accompany the franchise agreement.
-Ultimately, the documents should reflect anything you have spoken about with the franchisor during the negotiation process.
+Before signing on as a franchisee, ensure you understand all the related documents that accompany the franchise agreement.
+Ultimately, the documents should reflect everything you have discussed with the franchisor during the negotiation process.
 Your franchise agreement should incorporate any arrangements your franchisor has promised to you.
-If you have any questions about the process of becoming a franchisee, contact LegalVision’s franchise lawyers on 1300 544 755 or fill out the form on this page.

 Register for our free webinars